AnselmoPfeifer/AnselmoPfeifer/README.md

 ---

-Previous: (Mar/09 - Dec/15) Brazilian Army – 6º Center of Telematic and Command, At the Brazilian Army’s 6º Center of Telematic and Command, I served as a Linux Systems Administrator, responsible for managing critical web and database server infrastructure.
+**Previous**: (Mar/09 - Dec/15) Brazilian Army – 6º Center of Telematic and Command, At the Brazilian Army’s 6º Center of Telematic and Command, I served as a Linux Systems Administrator, responsible for managing critical web and database server infrastructure.
 I supported virtualization projects, private cloud operations, and worked closely with information security teams to ensure the hardening and protection of military systems.

 *Key Achievements:*
 Server & Database Management: Administered Linux-based web and database servers, ensuring high availability, performance optimization, and secure configurations.